mposner/battery_logging/README.md

 Windows Battery Logging
 =======================

-This script is designed to be run periodically and will gather and append current battery data to a file.
+This script is designed to be run periodically and will gather current battery data and append it to a file.